Harry Leslie Smith: Writing and speaking activities

-His wife Friede died in 1999, and his middle son Peter died in 2009.
+Smith's wife Friede died in 1999, and his middle son Peter died in 2009.
 After their deaths, Smith consoled himself by turning to writing.
 After his retirement he was a writer of memoirs and social history, dividing his time between Ontario and Yorkshire.

 Smith wrote regularly for The Guardian, commenting on politics and twentieth-century history.
 He attracted attention in November 2013, writing that he would not wear the remembrance poppy in future years because he felt the symbol was being used to promote support for present-day conflicts.
 He addressed the September 2014 Labour Party conference, speaking in support of the National Health Service (NHS) and describing how common preventable diseases "snuffed out life like a cold breath on a warm candle flame" prior to the creation of the NHS.
 He also spoke on BBC Radio and at the Bristol Politics Festival.

-Smith said that it was the global financial crisis of 2008 that inspired him to take his "last stand", writing and campaigning on income inequality, public services and what he saw as the diminishing prospects for young people.
+Smith said that it was the 2008 financial crisis that inspired him to take his "last stand", writing and campaigning on income inequality, public services and what he saw as the diminishing prospects for young people.
 "I want to use my time and whatever influence I have from the book to get the young in Britain to vote the only way we can: to save our social democratic institutions.
 I want us to make our last stand at the ballot box".

 In July 2015, Smith endorsed Jeremy Corbyn's campaign in the Labour Party leadership election.

 In October 2015, Smith appeared on the BBC Three documentary We Want Our Country Back, where he sharply criticised the far-right anti-immigration political movement Britain First.